codesplinta/busser/README.md

 - cascade broadcasts

-Therefore, the philosophy upon which **react-busser** operates and works is as follows:
+Therefore, the philosophy upon which **react-busser** operates is as follows:

 1. An evented object (event bus) system built on ReactJS hooks.
 2. Builds upon the existing state management features (`useState()`, `useRef()`, `useCallback()`, `useContext()`) already provided by ReactJS.
-3. Emphazises and encourages prudent use of ReactJS props as well as the creation of child components only when necessary.
-The creation of sibling components is more prefered (remember as earlier said 👆🏾 - "prunning the leaves") to the creation of more child components.
+3. Emphazises and encourages prudent use of ReactJS props as well as the creation of deeply nested child components only when necessary.
+4. Favours the creation of sibling components over (remember as earlier said 👆🏾 - "prunning the leaves") the creation of more child components.
-4. Makes ReactJS component and business logic (in ReactJS hooks) more readable, reusable and maintainable by decoupling and relegating such logic to the ReactJS component that truly OWNS the logic (and not ancestor/parent components).
+5. Makes ReactJS component and business logic (in ReactJS hooks) more readable, reusable and maintainable by decoupling and relegating such logic to the ReactJS component that truly OWNS the logic (and not ancestor/parent components).

 <em>Take a look at examples of custom ReactJS hooks built with react-busser:</em>